 How to do affirmations with kids

-First, pick out which affirmations you’d like to say out loud together.
+First, pick out which affirmations for kids you’d like to say out loud together.
 Tailor this to each child, because what one kid needs to hear might be different from the other.
-While my oldest struggles with shyness, my youngest doesn’t, so for my oldest, affirmations like “I have a strong and important voice” are helpful.
-(Keep reading for some other ideas on affirmations for children).
+While my oldest struggles with shyness, my youngest doesn’t, so for my oldest, positive affirmations like “I have a strong and important voice” are helpful.
+(Keep reading for some other ideas on positive affirmations for kids).

 I’ll never forget the day I was getting ready in the bathroom and my daughter came in and asked, “Can we do ‘formations’?”
 Even though she was working on her words and pronunciation, she loved doing affirmations, whether we did them in front of the mirror or as we walked out the door.

 That said, I do prefer the mirror.
 After all: eye contact is powerful in parenting, including when we look at ourselves.
 For us, I say the affirmation out loud, and ask my daughter to repeat after me.
 After we got in the practice of it, she started memorizing the affirmations and started saying them right along with me.

 You can also make a practice of doing affirmations while looking at one other.
 Encourage your child to look you in the eye and repeat after you.
 For kids who need help calming down, eye contact along with affirming words can help quite a bit.

 Another great way to do affirmations for kids, especially for older children who know how to read, is by creating flashcards.
 Write them down, decorate the cards, and make it a fun activity to do together.
 The bonus of this practice: the act of writing can reinforce the affirmation in their mind.
 Another bonus: they’ll practice reading too!
 It’s a win-win.

 No matter which way you plan to do affirmations, make a habit of it and part of your routine.
 Sometimes my daughter and I do them when we brush our teeth before bed.
 Other times, we do them as we’re walking out the door and into the car… just find a way to fit them into your life!